 You might know that hyperlink which is a powerful means of browsing from web pages and websites.
 It is developed for sending the readers or those who will perform surfing from one web page to another without opening a new tab or window.
-This is in general term said to as link and is given a reference to jump to another page or document or from one part of the same page to another using a hypertext.
-So, now the question is what hypertext is?
+This is in general term said to as link and is given a reference to jump to another page, document, or from one part of the same page to another using a hypertext.
+So, now the question is, what hypertext is?

 Hypertext can be defined as a text shown on your PC screen, which holds the hyperlink data (here data means from which document to which document, it will move) and hence take the readers to different web pages by clicking it.
 In this chapter, you will be learning about how to create your very own hyperlink and use them in creating your website and web pages.

 What is Anchor Tag?

-The Anchor tag in HTML can be defined as a means to create a hyperlink which can link your current page on which the text is being converted to hypertext via <a> (anchor tag) to another page.
+The Anchor tag in HTML can be defined as a means to create a hyperlink that can link your current page on which the text is being converted to hypertext via <a> (anchor tag) to another page.
 This anchoring from one page to another is made possible by the attribute "href", which can be abbreviated as (hypertext reference).

 The attribute 'HREF' of the Anchor tag is implemented for defining the address or path to which this hypertext will get linked.
 In other words, it can be said that it directs you out of your page to that destination page, whose link you have mentioned within the double quotes of the href attribute as value.